rmrk-team/NestingEIP/README.md

      * @dev Emitted when `tokenId` token is transferred from `from` to `to`.
      * @param from Address of the previous immediate owner, which is a smart contract if the token was nested.
      * @param to Address of the new immediate owner, which is a smart contract if the token is being nested.
      * @param fromTokenId ID of the previous parent token.
-If the token was not nested before, the value should be `0`
+If the token was not nested before, the value MUST be `0`
      * @param toTokenId ID of the new parent token.
-If the token is not being nested, the value should be `0`
+If the token is not being nested, the value MUST be `0`
      * @param tokenId ID of the token being transferred */ event NestTransfer(